aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 ### 4. Update Lambda policy to allow sending SNS notifications

 If you look into <b>requestUnicorn.js</b> on line 76, you will see that we are attempting to use SNS to publish a message to a topic.

-The issue here is that we will have insufficient permissions to do that.
+The issue here is the role assumed by the Lambda functions contains insufficient permissions to invoke the SNS API method to publish messages to that topic.

-Lets look back into the serverless.yml file at the stanza <b>iamRoleStatements</b>.
+Lets remedy that by look back into the serverless.yml file at the stanza <b>iamRoleStatements</b>.
 For starters, you can copy and paste the snippet below the existing policy.

 ```YAML
     - Effect: "Allow"